outsinre/outsinre.github.com/_posts/2015-08-21-virtualbox.md

 2. The less snapshots we create, the better is the performance.
 3. Put VDI file on host's home partition for better performance.

-# Windows XP 32-bit VM
+# Windows XP 32-bit VM #

 VM won't even start without QT GUI support.
 But VRDP helps!
 VRDP is a replacement of QT GUI!

 1. First create VM with VirtualBox CLI;
 2. Enable VRDP support for VM;
-3. Connect to VM by VRDP client FreeRDP.
+3. Connect to headless VM by VRDP client FreeRDP.

 [VBoxManage createvm](https://www.virtualbox.org/manual/ch07.html#idm3213):